Colombia Food Culture

 Experience local food culture at markets and food halls

-Best for: Fresh fish and ceviche.
+Best for: Fresh fish and coconut

-Best for: Coffee, cheese, and bandeja paisa.
+Best for: Coffee and bandeja paisa

 Seasonal Eating